Description

 Which means for our asset as example:

-• Looking at the average time in days below previous high water mark of 249 days in the last 5 years of VeriSign, we see it is relatively larger, thus worse in comparison to the benchmark SPY (122 days)
+• Looking at the average days below previous high of 258 days in the last 5 years of VeriSign, we see it is relatively greater, thus worse in comparison to the benchmark SPY (122 days)

 Performance (YTD)